djgaliaph/mcgi-digibible4.2.1/README.md

 }@github.com/djgaliaph/mcgi-digi-bible-4.2.1.0.git
 * After cloning open Bible.Digital.exe and run as Administrator
 *  Use the bible with no interuptions

-*  ALTERNATIVE LINK FOR DigiBible 4.2.1 --> https://github.com/djgaliaph/mcgi-bible4.2.1.0-ADB-KJV-
+* (Available only thru git)  ALTERNATIVE LINK FOR DigiBible 4.2.1 --> https://github.com/djgaliaph/mcgi-bible4.2.1.0-ADB-KJV-
-*  Digital Bible for PC and CP       ---> https://web.digitalbible.app
+*  (Available in Public) Digital Bible for PC and CP       ---> https://web.digitalbible.app